aaguilargonzalez/Comparing-Players-in-Fifa-18/README.md

-# Comparing-Players-in-Fifa-18
+# Comparing Players in Fifa 18
+## Ariel Aguilar Gonzalez

-Identifying comparable players by attributes in the Fifa 18 video game
+This purpose of this project is to compare players by attributes in the Fifa 18 video game.
+The full interactive visualization can be seen at THIS LINK.
+The code below demonstrates how I prepared and cleaned the Fifa 18 data.

 The Fifa 18 players database is available through [Kaggle](https://www.kaggle.com/kevinmh/fifa-18-more-complete-player-dataset), and includes almost 18,000 players with 185 fields for each player including about 36 player attributes, such as finishing and crossing.